psychemedia/storytelling-notes/golden-ball.md

 The third night t' lad got into bed , and he heard spirits striving under the bed , and they had t' ball there, and they was casting it to and fro.

-Now one of them has his leg thrussen out from under bed, so t’ lad brings his sword down and cuts it off.
+Now one of them has his leg thrussen out from under bed, so t' lad brings his sword down and cuts it off.
 Then another thrusts his arm out at other side of the bed, and t' lad cuts that off.
 So at last he had maimed them all , and they all went crying and wailing off, and forgot t' ball, but he took it from under t' bed, and went to seek his truelove.]

-Now t’ lass was taken to York to be hanged; she was brought out on t' scaffold , and t' hangman said, 'Now , lass, tha' must hang by t' neck till tha be’st dead .'
+Now t' lass was taken to York to be hanged; she was brought out on t' scaffold , and t' hangman said, 'Now , lass, tha' must hang by t' neck till tha be'st dead .'
 But she cried out:

 Stop, stop, I think I see my mother coming!
 Oh mother, hast brought my golden ball